 Segmentation

-When segmented, a metric monitor will look for anomalies within each distinct segment of data, instead of the table as a whole.
+When segmented, a Metric Monitor or Comparison Monitors will look for anomalies within each distinct segment of data, instead of the table as a whole.
 This helps to isolate and "louden" segment-specific anomalies that could otherwise be diluted and missed.
 Common fields to segment by include products, regions, event types, versions, sources, and merchants.

-There are two options for how to segment a metric monitor:
+There are two options for how to segment:

-- By field(s): up to two fields can be selected.
+- By field(s): up to five fields can be selected in a Metric Monitor, and one field in Comparison Monitors

 - When one field is chosen, the monitor will be segmented by each distinct value present in that field.

-- When two are chosen, the monitor will be segmented by all combinations of the distinct values from each respective field.
+- When multiples are chosen, the monitor will be segmented by all combinations of the distinct values from each respective field.
 For example, if

 field1